 WA's most significant export iron ore is absent from the top 10 most polluting facilities as the big miners' operations sprawl over many locations recorded separately by the Clean Energy Regulator.

-The big three of iron ore – BHP, Rio Tinto and Fortescue - all feature when emissions are grouped by company.
+The big two of iron ore – BHP and Rio Tinto - feature when emissions are grouped by company.

 Chevron tops the list as operator of the Gorgon and Wheatstone LNG plants.
 Emissions were allocated to the operators of facilities, not by ownership.
 Woodside, for example, is assigned all the emissions from the Pluto and North West Shelf projects it operates, but not the emissions from the share of Wheatstone it owns.